 The use of dynamic splinting devices are not appropriate and unproven in the use of chronic conditions including, but not limited to: contractures from chronic conditions, arthritis.
 Prophylactic use of dynamic splinting is investigational in the management of chronic contractures.

-Dynamic splinting is considered investigational for the following indications (this is not an all inclusive list):
+Dynamic splinting is considered investigational for the following indications (this is not an all-inclusive list):

 Based on peer reviewed literature there is lack of scientific evidence regarding the safety and effectiveness of dynamic splinting for these indications and therefore, is considered investigational.

 Clinical evidence is not sufficient to demonstrate that use of static progressive or patient actuated devices is a safe or effective treatment option.
 Studies are limited to small sample sizes.
 Based on peer review literature clinical evidence is not sufficient to demonstrate that the use of a static progressive stretch device improves long-term patient outcomes.
-Evidence is limited to primarily short term outcomes and lack of comparison to other treatment modalities and therefore is considered investigational for all indications.
+Evidence is limited to primarily short-term outcomes and lack of comparison to other treatment modalities and therefore is considered investigational for all indications.

 Based on peer reviewed literature, there is lack of published studies investigating PASS devices, no conclusion can be drawn regarding their efficacy.
 Therefore, patient-actuated serial stretch (PASS) devices are considered investigational for all indications.